 The Portuguese international had a stellar 2016 with both club and country, lifting the Champions League with Real Madrid in May before captaining his country to European glory at the Euros in the summer.

 According to Forbes, Ronaldo is the second-highest-paid athlete of 2019 with a salary of $65 million on his new team, Juventus.
 His lifetime brand deal with Nike that is believed to be worth $1 billion.

-Throw in his fourth Balon D’Or and it’s not hard to see why Cristiano Ronaldo was one of the highest earning athlete of last year.
-He’s the world’s most popular athlete with over 200 million social media followers, helping him land head-to-toe sponsorships including Nike, Tag Heuer, Sacoor Brothers suits and Monster headphones.
+Throw in his fourth Balon D’Or and it’s not hard to see why Cristiano Ronaldo was one of the highest-earning athletes of last year.
+He’s the world’s most popular athlete with over 200 million social media followers, helping him land head-to-toe sponsorships including Nike, Tag Heuer, Sacoor Brothers suits, and Monster headphones.

 Net worth: $565 million

-Back at the top of the pile since his last outing in 2015 against Manny Paquiao, Floyd has earned himself a whopping $200 million plus extra endorsements for his bout with UFC superstar Conor McGregor.
-The Super Fight took place in August of 2017, and ranked among one of the most watched boxing events ever.
-Mayweather cashed in and defeated McGregor in the latter rounds, a win that seen Floyd reach the iconic 50-0.
+Back at the top of the pile since his last outing in 2015 against Manny Pacquiao, Floyd has earned himself a whopping $200 million-plus extra endorsements for his bout with UFC superstar Conor McGregor.
+The Super Fight took place in August of 2017 and ranked among one of the most-watched boxing events ever.
+Mayweather cashed in and defeated McGregor in the later rounds, a win that saw Floyd reach the iconic 50-0.